 Students are expected to conduct themselves in a manner that is not disruptive or disrespectful to any person and that does not adversely affect teaching, learning, or examination performance of any person.
-For example, cell phones, laptops, smart watches, or any other electronic or communication device must be turned to "vibrate mode" at all times, and all calls must be made and/or received outside of the classroom.Students who do not abide by this policy may be asked to leave the classroom or clinic.
+For example, cell phones, laptops, smart watches, or any other electronic or communication device must be turned to "vibrate mode" at all times, and all calls must be made and/or received outside of the classroom.
+Students who do not abide by this policy may be asked to leave the classroom or clinic.
 Abuse of this policy may result in disciplinary procedures.

-NOTE: Electronic or any other external communication devices are not allowed in the room during assessments or remediation.
+NOTE: Electronic or any other external communication devices are not allowed in the room during assessments, team assessment, post assessment review or reassessment.
+Students may not duplicate questions in either a digital or written format.
 (See Student Assessment Policy below.)
 Examples include: smart phones, smart watches, laptops, or tablets that are not being used for the assessment.